seL4/sel4-tutorials/tutorials/hello-2/hello-2.md

 'task-15',
 ]) ?*/

-# seL4 Tutorial 2
+# seL4 Dynamic Libraries: initialisation & threading

+This tutorial provides code examples and exercises for using the dynamic libraries found in [`seL4_libs`](https://github.com/seL4/seL4_libs) to bootstrap a system and start a thread.

-The second tutorial is useful in that it addresses conceptual problems for two different types of developers:
+The tutorial is useful in that it addresses conceptual problems for two different types of developers:

 - Experienced kernel developers whose minds are pre-programmed to